-Prerequisite: BIB 1303, 1304 or sophomore standing.
+Prerequisite: BIB 1303 and BIB 1304 or consent of instructor.

 BIBLICAL LANGUAGES 2421.
 ELEMENTARY GREEK II.

 A study of the participles, infinitives and pronouns, and how they function in Greek clauses.
 Other emphases will include building vocabulary and translating regularly from the Greek New Testament.
 Spring.